 Managing Your Urinary Incontinence

 A great first step is strengthening your pelvic floor muscles with pelvic muscle contraction exercises.
 Strengthening your pelvic floor will help you increase control over little bladder leaks.
+Kegel or pelvic floor exercises can be a huge help and can be done pretty much anytime and anywhere.

 Try your best to stay around your normal healthy weight.
 Excess pounds put pressure on your pelvic floor and can cause your bladder to leak when you laugh, sneeze or cough.